Become a Mentor

 - It is expected that Mentor-Resident communication will be ongoing as needed via telephone and email.
 Mentor-Resident contact will occur as needed and at the direction of the mentor and Resident during summer months and at other times when schools are not in session as appropriate and necessary.

-- Peer Support/Professional Collaboration Groups meet on a regular basis during Year 1 and Year 2 of the Residency for a minimum of 10 hours each year and also engage in ongoing communication and online discussions throughout the Residency.
+- Peer Support/Professional Collaboration Groups meet on a regular basis during Year 1 and Year 2 of the Residency once a month and also engage in ongoing communication and online discussions throughout the Residency.

 - In accordance with State requirements, Mentors complete regular assessment reports for each Resident based on their ongoing observations, formal conferences and interactions with the Resident, and the mentor’s review of evidence related to their: